LightBoy01/ai-job-spot/src/content/briefings/briefing-8fe163366f7ffe8fd9ae7dc81a187eeb1c4f95e1dcb392a81be069eb64956eea.md

   leverage real-time insights to better understand their customers (current and prospective), refine their marketing and prod
 ---
-Consumer intelligence platforms help marketing and consumer insights leaders leverage real-time insights to better understand their customers (current and prospective), refine their marketing and product strategy, and monitor and manage their brand’s reputation.
-Learn some of the top use cases for these platforms in this preview of our new report, The Consumer Intelligence Platforms Landscape, Q4 2025.
+Consumer intelligence platforms help marketing and consumer insights leaders leverage real-time insights to better understand their customers (current and prospective), refine their marketing and product strategy, and monitor and manage their brand's reputation.
+Learn some of the top use cases for these platforms in this preview of our new report,&nbsp;The Consumer Intelligence Platforms Landscape, Q4 2025.